sajan25805/bookstore/readme.md

 ### Swagger

 Swagger is used here to describe the structure of the APIs.
-To run the [Swagger UI](http://localhost:4000/api-docs/) run the command `npm run swagger` and use the route http://localhost:4000/api-docs/ in the browser.
+To run the [Swagger](http://localhost:4000/api-docs/) run the command `npm run swagger` and use the route http://localhost:4000/api-docs/ in the browser.
+Here is an demo of what you will see in the `swagger`
 ![swagger](/public/swagger.png)
 ![swagger](/public/swagger1.png)